Keyboard shortcuts

 extreme_event.north.1200.4.42%2E5

 Each token corresponds to one identifier field, in the order defined by key_order in the schema.
-Note the %2E — the dot in 42.5 is percent-encoded so it doesn't conflict with the topic separator.
+The %2E is the dot in 42.5, percent-encoded so it doesn’t conflict with the topic separator.
 Reserved characters (., *, >, %) in field values are percent-encoded before writing to the backend so they do not break routing.
 See Topic Encoding.

 Schema